1jour1vin

 The Côtes du Forez wine region is located on the lower volcanic slopes of the Massif Central, in the Loire department, between Saint-Étienne and Lyon, upstream from the Loire River valley.
 The Appellation d’Origine Contrôlée (AOC) was established in 2000.
 Today, the vineyard covers nearly 150 hectares and spans 17 municipalities: Boën, Leigneux, Trelins, Marcoux, Marcilly-le-Châtel, Pralong, Arthun, Bussy-Albieux, Champdieu, Ecotay l’Olme, Lézigneux, Moingt-Montbrison, Saint-Georges-Haute-Ville, Saint-Sixte, Saint-Thomas-la-Garde, Sainte-Agathe-la-Bouteresse, and Saint-Germain-Laval.
 There are 9 winemakers and 1 cooperative winery producing wine under the Côtes du Forez appellation.

-The vineyards are located at an average altitude of between 400 and 600 meters.
-The vineyard benefits from the Föhn wind effect coming from the Monts du Forez.
+The average elevation of the vineyards ranges from 400 to 600 meters.
+The vineyard benefits from the foehn wind blowing down from the Monts du Forez.
 Thanks to its suitability for the terroir and climate, the Gamay Saint Romain—a black grape variety that produces white juice—is perfectly suited to this region.
-Selected over centuries, this grape variety reaches perfect ripeness every year in the appellation and expresses the intrinsic qualities of Gamay.
+Selected over the course of centuries, this grape variety reaches perfect ripeness every year within the appellation and expresses the intrinsic qualities of Gamay.

 For more information, visit the website at Côtes du Forez